drupalglacier/glacier_deploy/README.md

 If you want to the make changes to the `config.cfg.example` or `settings.local.php.example` files you need to create your own `environment` directory.
-The `environment` directory must be located one level below the docroot directory and must not be accessible from the web.
+The `environment` directory must be located in the same directory as `glacier_deploy` and must not be accessible from the web.
 Copy the desired file(s) to the `environment` directory and remove the `.example` ending.
-Perform the desired changes on the `config.cfg` or `settings.local.php` file.
+Perform the desired changes to the `config.cfg` and `settings.local.php` files.
 The setup script will now use those files for the installation process.

 **The settings in the `config.cfg` file must match the specifications of your development environment, incorrect settings can cause serious issues.**